ikvmnet/ikvm-maven/README.md

 MavenReferences fully support TFMs.
 A `<MavenReference />` element can be conditional based on TFM.
 As the partial packaged POM-file is indexed by TFM in the generated .nupkg.

+## Assembly Generation

+Assembly generation options are limited.
+Users are not allowed to customize the AssemblyName, version, or other optimization information that IKVM's compiler uses to produce the output.
+This is to ensure that NuGet packages that depend on generated assemblies do so under a certain set of assumptions that can continue to be met.
+As non-Java assemblies published in NuGet packages are compiled against on certain assembly names and version, allowing different people to rename or change assemblies await from their default would break the expectation that two NuGet packages that depend on the same Maven artifact resolve to the same assembly name.

+As such, we will need to take care to pick good default options that we can maintain through-out time.